SquareSpheres/CPU-parallel-algorithms/README.md

 # Parallel Algorithms

 Some parallel algorithms implemented using the Bulk Synchronous Parallel model, and OpenMP.
 The algorithms are implemented in C, but might as well have been implemented in C++.
 Using C++ I would see a significant performance increase especially on the sorting algorithms.
 The algorithms were tested on a machine with 80 threads.
 On the performance graphs, you will see some strange behavior were performance drops especially on the 20,40, 60 thread marks.
-This probably has to do with recruiting new processors cores and significantly more overhead.
+This probably has to do with recruiting new processor cores, and the overhead that comes with it.

 ## Bucket sort